machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ## Using the `prompt` property

-An act can define a default prompt with the `prompt` property:
+An Act can define a default prompt with the `prompt` property:

 ```toml
 prompt = "Perform the default and special rules."